 Wells LP-01 and LP-02 are located near the base of several leach pads and are screened in two different intervals.
 The wells are screened at depths of 129-159 ft and 177-197 ft, respectively, and are completed in the deeper portion of the alluvial aquifer.
-Well LP-01 is completed at a deeper depth and, as shown on figure 2-8, water levels steadily declined for the most part since its installation through 2004.
+Well LP-01 is completed at a deeper depth and, as shown on figure 2-9, water levels steadily declined for the most part since its installation through 2004.
 Since then water levels have varied slightly with periodic increases followed by declines.
 The water-level changes in this well have been less erratic in recent years than those seen in the shallow well, LP-02, possibly the result of the increased lag time associated with recharge events.
 Water levels in wells LP-01 and LP-02 show a greater response to operational practices associated with the leach pads than from climatic changes.
 This is consistent with interpretations of water-level responses made following MR's 1999 deactivation of the leach pads.
+Recent water-level increases may be due to reactivation of leach pads.